haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 Let us now analyse the docking results.
 Use for that either your own run or a pre-calculated run provided in the `runs` directory.
 Go into the `analysis/10_caprieval_analysis` directory of the respective run directory  (if needed copy the run or that directory to your local computer) and open in a web browser the `report.html` file.
 Be patient as this page contains interactive plots that may take some time to generate.

-On the top of the page you will see a table that summarises the cluster statistics (taken from the `capri_clt.tsv` file).
+On the top of the page, you will see a table that summarises the cluster statistics (taken from the `capri_clt.tsv` file).
-The columns (corresponding to the various clusters) are sorted by default on the cluster rank, which is based on the HADDOCK score (found on 4th row of the table).
+The columns (corresponding to the various clusters) are sorted by default on the cluster rank, which is based on the HADDOCK score (found on the 4th row of the table).
-As this is an interactive table you can sort it as you wish by using the arrows present in the first column.
+As this is an interactive table, you can sort it as you wish by using the arrows present in the first column.
 Simply click on the arrows of the term you want to use to sort the table (and you can sort it in ascending or descending order).
-A snapshot of this table is shown below.
+A snapshot of this table is shown below:

 <figure style="text-align: center;">
     <img width="100%" src="caprieval_analysis-table.png">